peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Parameters

-* `x` (Type: number)<br>X coordinate of the ellipse's center.
+* `x` (Type: number)<br>x-coordinate of the ellipse's center.
-* `y` (Type: number)<br>Y coordinate of the ellipse's center.
+* `y` (Type: number)<br>y-coordinate of the ellipse's center.
 * `w` (Type: number)<br>Width of the ellipse's bounding box.
 * `h` (Type: number)<br>Height of the ellipse's bounding box.
 * `start` (Type: number)<br>Starting angle of the arc, in degrees.
-0 means the positive X axis, 90 means the positive Y axis, 180 means the negative X axis, and 270 means the negative Y axis.
+0 means the positive x-axis, 90 means the positive y-axis, 180 means the negative x-axis, and 270 means the negative y-axis.
 * `sweep` (Type: number)<br>Length of the arc in degrees.
 Can be positive or negative.
 Can be greater than 360 or less than -360, in which case the arc will wrap around the ellipse multiple times.
-Assuming the coordinate system's X axis points right and the Y axis down, positive angles run clockwise and negative angles counterclockwise.
+Assuming the coordinate system's x-axis points right and the y-axis down, positive angles run clockwise and negative angles counterclockwise.
 * `type` (Type: number)<br>Type of arc to append to the path.
 If 0, will append an unclosed arc.
 If 1, will append an elliptical segment to the path (the arc and a line segment connecting its ends).
 If 2, will append a "pie slice" to the path (the arc and two line segments connecting each end of the arc to the ellipse's center).

 #### Return Value